officelearn/azure-docs.sv-se/articles/active-directory-domain-services/administration-concepts.md

 ---
-title: Hanterings begrepp för Azure AD Domain Services | Microsoft Docs
+title: Management concepts for Azure AD Domain Services | Microsoft Docs
-description: Lär dig mer om hur du administrerar en Azure Active Directory Domain Services hanterad domän och hur användar konton och lösen ord fungerar
+description: Learn about how to administer an Azure Active Directory Domain Services managed domain and the behavior of user accounts and passwords
 services: active-directory-ds
 author: iainfoulds
 manager: daveba